ademi3/ademi3/README.md

 # Hi, I'm Alexandru!

-My curiousity about technology started at a young age when I would navigate my older brother's computer and wonder how everything online worked so seamlessly.
+My curiousity for technology developed at a young age when I would navigate my older brother's computer and wonder how everything online worked so seamlessly.
 That early fascination eventually evolved into a deeper interest in understanding how data moves across networks, how servers respond in milliseconds, and how systems stay secure behind the scenes.

 Today, I enjoy building real-world projects and tackling problems that require thoughtful architecture.
 Some tools I am currently learning to use are Docker and AWS to strengthen my grasp of cloud infrastructure and deployment.